Gibberlings3/Skills-and-Abilities/README.md

 ### Overhaul Proficiency System - Add New Proficiencies and Weapon Styles

+#### Vanilla Proficiency Progression

+Characters receive proficiency points at the normal progression

+#### Accelerated Proficiency Progression

+All characters receive proficiency points at an accelerated rate.
+The new rate is now:
+- Warriors: New prof point starting at level 2 and every 2 levels after.
+- Clerics, Thieves, Bards, Druids, Monk, and Shaman: New prof point starting at level 3 and every 3 levels after.
+- Mage and Sorcerers: New prof point starting at level 4 and every 4 levels after.

+#### NWN2 Style Proficiency Progression

+Proficiency progression is now more in line with how done in NWN2 (3.5e).
+The new rate is now:
+- Fighters and Fighter Multiclasses: New prof point starting at level 2 and every 2 levels after.
+- All other classes: New prof point starting at level 3 and every 3 levels after.

+#### New Proficiencies

 **HEAVY ARMOR:**  This proficiency grants the knowledge to make effective use of Plate Mail and Full Plate armors.
 A character wearing heavy armor without a slot in this proficiency would incur a 10% loss in movement speed, -1 penalty to speed factor, and a -1 penalty to Thac0.
 All abilities are cumulative.
 - Heavy Armor Proficiency (1 slot): The character receives no penalties while wearing heavy armor.
 - Heavy Armor Specialization (2 slots): The character receives a -1 bonus to AC vs. missile attacks while wearing heavy armor.